ins-dataset/ins/Groundtruth.md

 ## Descrete time ground truth

-For those who only need a traditional discrete-time ground truth for benchmarking SLAM methods, you can use the *pose_inW.csv* associated with each sequence.
-This data is sampled from the continuous time ground truth at 0.1s interval.
+For those who only need a traditional discrete-time ground truth for benchmarking SLAM methods, you can use the *pose.txt* associated with each sequence.
 The content looks like the following:

 ```
 num	t                 x                 y                 z                 qx                  qy                 qz                  qw